radek00/SecureSend/README.md

 * End to end encryption
 * Support for large files
-* Set expiry date for upload
+* Ability to set expiration date for uploads
 * Easy to self-host with Docker
 * Upload pause/resume
 * Password protected uploads
+* Configurable upload size and expiration limits
 * Postgres and SqlServer support

 ## Run with Docker